By Peet van Schalkwyk

 This is a frame for frame tracing of a film made by Plagenhoef in 1970.
 In the diagram the positions of the shoulder, elbow and wrist are marked and numbered up to 22.
 The speed of the racket is shown in relative dimensions.
 The arrow shows the point of impact.
 Take notice that the head of the racket looses speed after impact while speed of the wrist stays the same.

 Make sure your racket head has the correct vertical angle at impact, which depends on your grip.
 To determine the grip for a specific shot, hold your racket and move it to the point of impact and have a look at the inclination of the racket head.
-The racket head should be slanted forfards for topspin ground strokes.
+The racket head should be slanted forwards for topspin ground strokes.
 Change your grip to change the inclination of the head.
 You will notice that the hand will move to the back of the handle.
 For the service the hand will have to be more to the top and front of the handle.
 Try to find the best grip for all your shots.

 6. Whip the ball

 If the hand moves forward while the racket head is still moving backwards, you will get a whip action with the racket and then much more speed can be generated in the racket head.
-All the top players use this principal in the service.

 You can only whip a ball with a relaxed wrist!!